dabreegster/odjitter/README.md

 Alternatively, you can run through Docker: `docker run -t abstreet/odjitter <CMD>`.
 See below for command line usage, or start with `help`.

+NOTE: There's no maintenance guarantee the Docker image has up-to-date changes from this repository.
+File an issue if you think the Docker version is out-of-date and you need something newer.

 (For maintainers only: to build and push a new version, `docker build -t odjitter . && docker tag odjitter abstreet/odjitter:latest && docker push abstreet/odjitter:latest`.)

 # `jitter` OD data